 To access their Applicant Checklist, your student should log in to their WCC Gateway.
 Have your student click on “My WCC” and then the “Applicant” tab to access their Applicant Checklist (listed as My Checklist).

-Disability Services are available for students who have a disability and may need accommodations (see Accommodation Request Form).
-Students needing accommodations for their Connect Session and/or college placement test (entry assessment) please contact (734) 973-3342 to speak with a Program Specialist.
+Learning Support Services are available for students who have a disability and may need accommodations (see Accommodation Request Form).
+Students needing accommodations for their Orientation Session and/or college placement test (entry assessment) please contact 734-973-3342 to speak with a Program Specialist.

 This document includes what we believe to be the Major Differences Between High School and College .
 Also encourage your student to talk to current WCC students to gain their perspectives on the transition to college.

 WCC is committed to making sure that student rights under the Family Educational Rights and Privacy Act (FERPA) of 1974 are protected.
-Students can authorize WCC to discuss their information with a parent, spouse, partner, relative, guardian, etc. by submitting a Release of Information Form to Student Connection.
+Students can authorize WCC to discuss their information with a parent, spouse, partner, relative, guardian, etc. by submitting a Release of Information Form to Student Welcome Center.

 Both advisors and counselors are located in the Counseling & Career Planning office on the second floor of the Student Center.
-Licensed counselors can help with personal concerns, whether or not they’re related to school; counseling is free and confidential.
-Counselors can also help students find the career that’s best for them through self-assessments, career inventories and other tools.
+Licensed counselors can help with personal concerns, whether or not they're related to school; counseling is free and confidential.
 Academic advisors can help students pick classes that will meet their educational goals, fulfill graduation requirements, and transfer to four-year schools.

 Fortunately, WCC is a very safe college community.
 Incidents of violent crime are virtually non-existent.
 However, it’s wise to use the same care and caution with yourself and your property that you would in any public place.
 Check out the Campus Safety Guide for more information and tips regarding safety on Washtenaw Community College’s campus.